akocabas/deep-reinforcement-learning/p3_collab-compet/REPORT.md

 The project demonstrated the effectiveness of the MADDPG algorithm in training agents in a multi-agent environment.

+## Future Ideas

+- Centralized Critic: Implementing a centralized critic that takes into account the joint actions and states of all agents.
+This can improve learning by providing a more global view of the environment

+- Grid Search or Random Search: Systematically exploring different hyperparameter values for learning rates, batch sizes, discount factors, and other key parameters

+- Attention Mechanisms: Integrating attention mechanisms to allow agents to focus on the most relevant parts of the state space.

 ## References

 - Lowe, R., et al. "Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments."
 Advances in Neural Information Processing Systems.
 2017.